luoshanjie/go-clean-arch/README.md

 When our business is complex, testing will depend on outside input.
 It would be difficult to test a single component or business independently because the inputs and outputs are heavily dependent on other components.
 So we need to be testable

 ### Independent of UI
+The UI is often modified, not only by elements that the user manipulates, but also by changing the display directly.
+For example, the Web interface can be modified to a command console interface

 ### Independent of Database
+Data storage sources also change as the business changes.
+We started with SQLite, then we switched to Access, and finally we switched to MySQL/PostgreSQL

 ### Independent of any external agency
+Our business needs to focus on the business itself and not be eroded by outsiders

 ## Clean Arch
 When we use clean arch, we can layer in this way: